cse-kiet/newsletter-cse-kiet/README.md

   * Do we need to add the departmetn activities into the newsletter?
   * Will we be preparing the PDF version as well, or only e-version will suffice?
 - What is the main idea behind designing the page?
+- Will the portal be specifically for CSE department or any other department can also particiapte in it?
 - Do we need to design the page same as what is done by MCA Department?
 - who will be dsigning the pdf version of the newsletter
 - Who will be giving the articiles?
 - Who will be doing the animation of the doument?
 - What will be my role?
 - What should be the frequency of the newsletter(monthly, bi-yearly, quaterly, yearly?
+- Do we need to work on the same platform or could opt for some other platform as well like google sites, wikimedia, wix.com or any other( I need to research on this )
+- Do we need to do social media marketing for the portal as well?
+ * if yes, then we need to have a seperate team for it